AzureAD/microsoft-authentication-library-for-js/docs/access-token-proof-of-possession.md

 ### PoP Access Token (Signed HTTP Request)

-When the `POP` authorization scheme is enabled in an MSAL token request, the authorization server will still provide a `Bearer` type access token, which MSAL will also cache.
+When the `POP` authorization scheme is enabled in an MSAL token request, the authorization server will still provide a JSON Web Token access token secret that looks like a `Bearer` access token, which MSAL will also cache.
 The main difference is that when using the `POP` scheme, MSAL will sign the access token secret before returning it to the client application.

 The access token secret is wrapped in a new JSON Web Token, which will be signed using the `HMAC` (Hash-based Message Authentication Code) hashing algorithm and a private key that MSAL generates, stores and manages.
 The signed JWT is then added to the `AuthorizationResult` object under the `accessToken` property and returned from the MSAL v2 API called.